-The goal of this tutorial is to set up a minimalistic Raspberry Pi server that will be fine-tuned to your needs and run headless – no peripherals whatsoever, just the Pi plugged to a router.
-I will walk you through every stage needed to accomplish that in a user-friendly way and try to explain everything as we go, but there might be a part that you will have to accept without much explanation in the interest of being newbie friendly.
+The goal of this project is to set up a minimalistic server running on a Raspberry Pi that will be fine-tuned to your needs and run headless – no peripherals are needed.
+I will walk you through every stage needed to accomplish that in a user-friendly way and try to explain everything as we go.
+There might, however, be parts that you will have to accept without a detailed explanation in the interest of being newbie friendly.
 You can research those topics on your own at a later time.
-A lot of administration work is googling stuff anyways, seriously.
-It is good to know how to do it.
+A lot of system administration work is searching the internet and it is good to know how to do it.
 Sooner or later you will find a problem, specific only to your situation, that will require an extensive search with a solution on a very obscure website.

 Purpose of this website

 - To help you set up a similar server for your own needs

-There are many guides on the internet, but I am writing this one since most are not that newbie friendly, complete and coherent, at least they were not for me.
+There are many guides on the internet, but most are not newbie friendly, complete and coherent, or they assume some level of knowledge.
 Other than that, it is just for my own benefit.
 If you happen to make use of it, great!
-Tutorials are divided so that you can pick and choose which services you want on your server.
+Website is divided into sections so that you can pick and choose which services you want to run on your server.

 - Part 1 – Required hardware